Posts

 Tom and Eileen’s house.
 Glenshesk, 2006.

-The lure of an abandoned house is in not knowing the story of the people who lived there.
-Imagining the people who lived there.
+The lure of an abandoned house is in imagining the story of the people who lived there.
+Who they were.
 What their lives were like.
 Why they left behind their home and where they went to next.
-But with this place, I knew the people well.
+But in the case of this hillside house in Glenshesk, I knew the people well.

 Hey there, reader.
 Let me tell you a story about a leafy, bumpy road in South Belfast that I’ve come to call home.